nikolamar/graphql-lambdas/README.md

 ##### Microservices architecture

-Someone came up with a similar idea like mine before me and I don't want to repeat it, there is everything in the article.
-There are some differences because here we are using lambdas and they don't.
-Check this link for more info it will be more clear after reading this article: https://www.habx.com/tech/micro-graphql-schema

-This repo shows this architecture that uses microservices and domains structure and it uses lambda layers to share a common schema, logic, and nodejs dependencies.
-If your projects demands you can bundle some lambdas or all of them and you don't need to share `node_modules` at all if you don't want to.
-Whatever works for you.
-There is a `sam sync` which updates you lambda code on the fly even if you are writing `typescript` it takes max 5 seconds.
-Bundling is faster now each lambda is package and sam beta uses now esbuild.
-It is more convenient now as we don't have to use our esbuild scripts.
+This is a architecture with microservices and domain structure.
+Lambda layers help to share a common code, schema, logic, etc. With the minimal change, you can bundle each lambda.
+Each lambda is a separate package then.
+Sam has a CLI sync option that updates remote code.
+Sam's new beta features support es-build bundler.

-##### Key things
+##### Pros

 - no single point of failure
-- each lambda can be tweaked independent as they are intended to
+- each lambda can be tweaked
-- split your backend into domains e.g. users, tenants, etc.
+- split into domains structure
-- sync your local code with sam cli watch and it will deploy code to lambda under 5 sec.
+- sync your local with remote code
-- local works even better now (if it is one graphql lambda all requests are processed over one adapter this is not an issue anymore)
-- you can write graphql lambdas in nodejs and other in go and they can share same schema
+- since the schema is shared you can write in any language

 ##### Github actions can trigger auto release